olcf/olcf-user-docs/systems/ascent_user_guide.rst

 As the Ascent user environment is almost identical to Summit, additional information can be found in the :ref:`training-system-ascent` section of the :ref:`summit-user-guide`.

-This is a test for mirrored version control.